dirtrally/logo-competition/README.md

 # Prizes / Awards
 Competition wouldn't be so much enjoyable and fun without awards and prizes.

-We are thinking to give prizes for top 3 places.
+We are thinking to give prizes for all participants, but bigger ones for first 3 places!

 ## 1st place winner
 * 1 year supporter subscription
-* 1 t-shirt with brand new logo
+* 1 t-shirt (?)
 * "huge thanks" message in facebook, twitter
 * your name under "about us" page, as a logo creator

 ## 2nd place
 * 6 months supporter subscription
-* 1 t-shirt with brand new logo
+* 1 t-shirt (?)

 ## 3rd place
 * 3 months supporter subscription
+* 1 t-shirt (?)

-* 1 t-shirt with brand new logo
+(?) - t-shirt with brand new logo delivered to your country!

 ## for all participants
 * 3 months supporter subscription